bakkenbaeck/daylight-ios/README.md

 # Sol

-A beautiful app that will let you know how much tanning time you have throught the day.
+A beautiful app that will let you know how much tanning time you have left throughout the day.

 ## Running the project